GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 OECD/LEGAL/0449 (rev. 2024)

 The 38-nation OECD agreement on responsible AI.
-Every CAIS topic is traceable to at least one of the five values-based Principles.
+Every GAISB topic is traceable to at least one of the five values-based Principles.

 CBK Domain